-From Dan on August 5th, 2008 in Concrete, Tools and Tips
+From Dan Harding on August 05, 2008 in Concrete

 You may be surprised at how dirty your concrete has become, even if you don’t see any drastic stains.
 Dirt slowly accumulates on the porous concrete, so slowly that it often goes unnoticed until it is cleaned, and the difference can be amazing to the previously unaware homeowner.
 It is a good idea to schedule regular cleaning of concrete surfaces to prolong the life and look of your driveway, patio, or other surface.